 Making a project functional is no easy task.
-Projects are long and complicated, with numerous tasks to complete and countless strict deadlines to adhere to.
+Projects are lengthy and complicated, with numerous tasks and countless strict deadlines.

 Imagine you start a project.
 How do you know the process to ensure a successful project?
 How do you know exactly what the project entails?
 How do you know what is required to make the project a success?

-Imagine you’re a programme manager in charge of multiple projects – the tasks becomes 10 times harder!
+Imagine you’re a program manager in charge of multiple projects – the tasks become 10 times harder!

-These questions can be answered through the usage of business requirements, and more specifically – a business requirements document (BRD).
+These questions can be answered through business requirements and, more specifically – a business requirements document (BRD).

-These can help make a project more functional by providing key information about what the project should achieve, and how it should be achieved.
+These can make a project more functional by providing essential information about what the project should achieve and how it should be achieved.

-In this article, we will discuss what business requirements are in further detail, the benefits of using a business requirements document, and delve further into how the usage of business requirements can make a project more functional.
+In this article, we will discuss what business requirements are in further detail, the benefits of using a business requirements document, and how using business requirements can make a project more functional.

 Let’s get started!